Oleexo/EventSourcingPoc/README.md

 # EventSourcingPoc
-Base for implement Event Sourcing Pattern (https://martinfowler.com/eaaDev/EventSourcing.html)
+Base for implement Event Sourcing Pattern (https://martinfowler.com/eaaDev/EventSourcing.html) with azure component for running command and event async in .net core.

 ### dependencies:
 *(Put in lib folder)*